underscoreio/essential-scala/src/pages/objects/this-or-that.md

 [^http]: There are so many HTTP headers that we're unlikely to perform pattern matching on them, but hopefully you can generalise this example to your own problems.

 ## Conclusion

+We've covered a lot of material.
+Let's recap the main points.

+We've been looking at how to model and use data that can be one of a number of choices.
+We can create hierarchies using the `extends` keyword, normally starting with a trait at the top of hierarchy, and ending with case classes at the bottom.